 Extras: Please note that tube rides, ice skate rentals and amusements rides cost extra (tickets available on site).

-This popular Vancouver Xmas Market is guaranteed to get you in a festive mood!
-The outdoor village includes entertainment for both kids and adults including live music, a Christmas carousel, gingerbread decorating, fantastic food and drink options (get your 2018 collector’s Christmas mug), roaming gingerbread mascots, and a 30 foot twinkling Christmas tree (great for those holiday selfies!).
-You may also find the perfect gift or ornament at one of more than 75 artisan huts within the plaza.
+The outdoor village includes entertainment for both kids and adults including live music, a Christmas carousel, fantastic food and drink options (get your collector’s Christmas mug), roaming gingerbread mascots, and a 30 foot twinkling Christmas tree (great for those holiday selfies!).
+You may also find the perfect gift or ornament at one of more than 80 artisan huts within the plaza.

 Learn more: http://vancouverchristmasmarket.com

-Over one million tiny bulbs make up the VanDusen Botanical Garden Christmas lights display – transforming this beautiful green space into a festive winter wonderland.
+Over one million tiny bulbs make VanDusen Botanical Garden one of the best displays of Christmas lights Vancouver has to offer.
+For the Vancouver holiday season, this beautiful green space is transformed into a festive winter wonderland.
 Kids will enjoy taking photos with Santa, riding the carousel (free ride with admission), watching the dancing lights show on Livingstone Lake, and singing holiday classics by the Festival Stage.

 Cost: Adult $20, Senior and Youth (13-18) $15.50, Child (4-12) $12, Tot (0-3) Free.
 Tickets can be purchased in person at the VanDusen Gardens Visitors Centre, or online for a small discount at http://vandusenfestivaloflights.ca.

 From Dec.7th to Jan.5th, visitors to the Festival of Lights will receive a free ticket to the nearby Bloedel Conservatory upon exiting the gardens.